shimondoodkin/efficient-rolling-stats/README.md

  returns `function atEveryStep(number,index){ return result }`

- the index argument is a always rising number, can be float or integer, can be with skipps. like time in seconds or miliseconds.
+ the index argument is a always rising number, can be float or integer, can be with skips. like time in seconds or miliseconds.

+ also atEveryStep has:

+ * `atEveryStep.setUsualIndexSkipBetweenOccations(UsualIndexSkipBetweenOccations)`

  example:
  count number of hits per second avarage during 10 seconds